syedanida/F1-Prediction-Model/README.md

 # F1 Race Prediction Model

-Short intro: this is my end-to-end Formula 1 ML project that predicts whether a driver will finish in points (`target_points`) for each race entry.
+This is an end-to-end Formula 1 ML project that predicts whether a driver will finish in points (`target_points`) for each race entry.

-I built a full pipeline from raw API data to model training, evaluation, and visual reporting.
+Built a full pipeline from raw API data to model training, evaluation, and visual reporting.

 ---